http://www.fpnotebook.com/

 - Laboratory testing as above

-- Radiology evaluation as above
+- Imaging evaluation as above

 - Consider sex Hormone Replacement for some patients

-- Evaluation Step 2b: Suspect Chromosomal Abnormality
+XI.
+Evaluation: Step 3b - Suspect Chromosomal Abnormality

-- Bone age may be less than chronological age
+- Bone Age may be less than Chronological Age

 - Boys: Klinefelter's Syndrome